gaojiang109/Infrared-Images-Feature-Extraction/README.md

-#111
+#Infrared-Images-Feature-Extraction

 We use Keras with tf backend in the work.

 Dataset：
 The dataset is too big to upload to github, so I upload it to my cloud disk.
 Please download it from the link in Dataset.